Objectives and Standards

 In 2012, the Minister of Environment endorsed new Canadian Ambient Air Quality Standards (CAAQS) for PM2.5 and ground-level ozone, and began reporting on achievement of the CAAQS in 2015.

 In October 2014, the Province adopted interim ambient air quality objectives for nitrogen dioxide (NO2) and sulphur dioxide (SO2).
 The interim SO2 objective was subsequently updated in December 2016.
-Guidance on the application of both the interim NO2 and SO2 objectives are being updated to reflect these changes.
+For updated guidance documents on the application of the interim NO2 and SO2 objectives, see: Guidance on Application of Provincial Air Quality Objectives for NO2 (PDF) and Guidance on Application of Provincial Air Quality Objectives for SO2 (PDF).

 In October 2016, the Minister of Environment endorsed new CAAQS for SO2.
 An information sheet describing the new CAAQS is currently being updated.